tallmega/PowerSpray/README.md

 # PowerSpray

 Powershell script created to test a weak password against all active directory accounts.
+Update powerspray.ps1 with your own domain name and OU structure.
-Feel free to modify/uncomment lines to try more than one password using a input text file (careful of lockouts).
+Add to password.txt to try multiple passwords per user (careful of lockouts).